-The City will audit its implementation and compliance with the provisions of this SSMP in accordance with the schedule established by the General Order (i.e., by 2/2/2025).
-The audit team will include the Collections Supervisor and Lead Collections Maintenance worker, other City staff (e.g. WPCP Source Control Supervisor for FOG-related sections).
-The team may also include an outside consultant to assist in coordinating the audit and preparing the audit report.
-It is also recommended that at the same time the City conduct an review of its spill files to assure that that the files are complete and contain all required records.
+The City audited its implementation and compliance with the provisions of this SSMP on 1/15/2025 and uploaded the audit report to CIWQS in accordance with the schedule established by the General Order (i.e., by 2/2/2025).4 The January 2025 audit team included the Collections Supervisor, the Public Works Deputy Director, and an outside consultant (EOA Inc) who assisted in coordinating the audit and preparing the audit report.5

 A Sewer System Management Plan Audit Report Form was developed to guide the audit process and includes the General Order requirements for each SSMP element.
 The audit format was adapted from a document developed by the BACWA Collection System subcommittee.
-The results of the audit, including the identification of any deficiencies and the steps taken or planned to correct them will be included in an Audit Report.
-Upon completion of the audit, the City will include a copy of the report in Appendix D. Modifications and changes to the SSMP are identified and tracked in Appendix E, SSMP Change Log.
+The results of the audit, including the identification of any deficiencies and the steps taken or planned to correct them should be included in an Audit Report.
+A copy of the Audit Report report should be added to SSMP Appendix D. Modifications and changes to the SSMP are identified and tracked in Appendix E, SSMP Change Log.